 Do you know Mozart wrote more operas in Italian than his native language German?
 Over the centuries, numerous well-known and renowned composers wrote several incredible Italian operas, including Giuseppe Verdi, Niccolò Paganini, Gioachino Rossini, Giacomo Puccini, Gaetano Donizetti, Pietro Mascagni, Vincenzo Bellini, and many more.

-Ability to speak Italian enables you to better appreciate and enjoy classical music.
+Ability to speak Italian enables you to appreciate better and enjoy classical music.
 Majority of the world’s famous musicians incorporates a charm of Italian musical soft intonation, vowels and rhythmical words into their music.
 If you love hearing breathtaking music and compelling songs from Bocelli, Luciano Pavarotti, Ramazzotti and the likes of Mozart, learn Italian.

 4. Familiarize Yourself With “Made in Italy” products